easazade/android_long_task/README.md

 ```

 **What is ServiceClient**

 service client is basically an interface to your ForegroundService. it providers methods like
-* `update(sharedData)` which is used to update the shared data between you app dart-code and service-dart code.
+* `update(sharedData)` which is used to update the shared data between your app's dart-code and your service's dart-code.

-* `endExecution(sharedData)` will end the execution of the call that was invoked when `AppClient.execute()` was called from application side and sends shared data as the return value of `AppClient.execute()`
+* `endExecution(sharedData)` will end the execution of the call that was invoked from application side and started the service.
+`AppClient.execute()` is the function that should be called from application side when you want to start the service. the shared data argument you give to `ServiceClient.endExecution(sharedData)`function will be return type of `AppClient.execute()` that was called from application side.

 * `stopService()` which stops the service. note that you don't have to stop the ForegroundService if that is what you need.